 The NIDA center for genetic studies of drug abuse in outbred rats (P50DA037844) focuses on quantitative genetic studies of a range of psychologically complex drug abuse-related phenotypes in rats.
 In order to broaden the impact of this center we will support pilot projects that are related to the center’s objectives.
 Junior investigators are especially encouraged to apply.
 For example, we envision proposals that would:

 - Propose additional behavioral, neuroanatomical, neurochemical, proteomic, etc. phenotyping in rats already being tested by the center.

-- Propose to obtain additional rats from the breeding core to explore other drug-abuse relevant phenotypic domains.
+- Propose to use HS rats to explore other drug-abuse relevant phenotypic domains.

 - Utilize the services of the genotyping and sequencing core to perform analysis of drug-abuse relevant quantitative traits

 - Develop tools to integrate genetic studies in rats with other analogous studies in other organisms (e.g. fly, human)